Add To Favorites

 Face painting is an ancient tradition!
 Explore the creative designs used by Australia's native peoples, who have painted their faces for centuries.

-Use Crayola® Multicultural Markers to sketch and color a portrait of an Aboriginal person.
+Students sketch and color a portrait of an Aboriginal person using Crayola® Multicultural Markers.
 Refer to photographs for details.

 With Crayola Crayons, decorate the face with authentic symbols of Aboriginal culture.
 Make sure the symbols are appropriate for the age, gender, and status of the person you drew.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step